WetBanana2486/planty-bak/README.md

     ```

 2.  **Install dependencies:**
-    If you haven't already, install the required Node.js packages:
+    Ensure that you install the required Node.js packages:
     ```bash
     npm install
     ```